kikanz/appium/README.md

 Search for an article

-Article Saving
+Article Opening

 Open an article
-Save the article
+Open the article
-Verify article is saved
+Verify article is displayed